cukelli/AeroPredict-ML/README.md

 # AeroPredict-ML
 A machine learning-based system for predicting flight delays using Python.
-Developed as a master's thesis project ;
+Developing as a master's thesis project.